1905 Cuban general election: Aftermath

 The election results were highly contested and accusations of fraud were made.
 Registration of voters by local electoral boards resulted in an electoral roll of 423,313, a figure American Secretary of War William Howard Taft and Assistant Secretary of State Robert Bacon declared to be 150,000 names too high.
 According to American professor Russell H. Fitzgibbon, La Discussion, a leading moderate newspaper, protested about electoral fraud.
 According to a Taft Bacon report of 1906, Freyre de Andrade, a Cuban minister, told American commissioners that it was "impossible to hold an election in Cuba without fraud" and that thousands of extra names had perhaps been added "out of spirit of mischief."

 In 1906 American President Theodore Roosevelt created a Peace Commission following the Cuban rebellions of the summer of 1906.
 The commission was sent to Cuba to investigate the situation and "attempt to restore peace and re-establish law and Order."
 The Peace Commission found that the congressional elections of 1905 had been "so tainted by fraud as to render them illegal".
-Taft subsequently suspended the Congress.
+Taft as self-declared provisional governor of Cuba subsequently suspended the Congress.